 The Peas and Carrots member who recommended roasted carrot dogs didn’t include a recipe but we found this one from Brand New Vegan that looks amazing!
-It calls for liquid smoke to give the “dogs” that grilled-out smokey flavor.
+It calls for

 What I like about this recipe is the “smoky” part.
 In episode 361, Spice Up Your Life with These Vegan and Vegetarian Seasonings we talked about using liquid smoke to give certain foods that grilled/smoked taste.
 We definitely want to try this one!

 Fully Vegan Red Velvet Cake with Buttercream Frosting

 Red Velvet cake is one of my FAVORITE desserts (especially the buttercream frosting)!
 Traditional buttercream is not, as its name implies, vegan, however.
 Peas and Carrots member Ramya Ramachandran — who shares her own vegan and vegetarian recipes on her site, Food E-scape — recommends this vegan buttercream icing from Loving it Vegan.